jyothishkjames/Classifying-Signals-from-Outer-Space-with-Keras/README.md

 Dataset
 -------

 Here, we use the SETI Dataset.
-The dataset is a csv file which encodes information  of images.
+The dataset is a csv file which encodes information of images (spectrogram of audio signal).

 How to train the model?
 -----------------------